google/koladata/docs/api/kd/json.md

 Returns:
   A DataSlice with the same shape as `x` and schema `schema`.</code></pre>

+### `kd.json.salvage(x, /, *, allow_nan=False, ensure_ascii=False, max_depth=100)` {#kd.json.salvage}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Normalizes a DataSlice of strings containing JSON-like syntax to JSON.

+This operator tries its best to interpret the input as JSON.

+Basic guarantees:
+- Each present output string is the concatenation of zero or more &#39;\n&#39;-newline-separated valid JSON values.
+- If the input is the concatenation of zero or more ASCII-whitespace-separated valid JSON values with container nesting depth at most `max_depth`, the output is JSON-value-equivalent to the input.
+  - Strings are equivalent by sequence of represented unicode code points, and numbers are equivalent by numeric value with unlimited precision.

+Supports the following additional syntax, to tolerate &#34;variant&#34; JSON:
+- All of JSON5 according to https://spec.json5.org/
+  - Non-decimal integer literal magnitudes (ignoring sign) are 64 bit.
+  - Decimal number literals use unlimited precision.
+- Additional syntax from Python (not covered by JSON5):
+  - Line comments starting with a single hash character `#`.
+  - False, True, and None (as true, false, and null).
+  - Tuple literals (interpreted as arrays).
+  - Single-triple-quoted and double-triple-quoted strings.
+  - \a string escape interpreted as U+0007.
+  - \o \oo \ooo octal string escapes.
+  - \UXXXXXXXX 32-bit hexadecimal string escapes.
+  - u&#34;&#34; and b&#34;&#34; string prefixes (accepted and ignored).
+  - Underscores in numeric literals (like 123_456).
+  - Octal (0o) and binary (0b) integer literals.
+    - Magnitudes (ignoring sign) are 64 bit.
+  - l and L integer suffixes (accepted and ignored).
+- Additional syntax from JavaScript (not covered by Python/JSON5):
+  - \u{...} variable-length hexadecimal string escapes.
+  - n integer suffix (accepted and ignored).

+All other input is handled in an implementation-defined way and is subject to change in future versions.

+Args:
+  x: A DataSlice of STRING containing JSON-like strings to parse.
+  allow_nan: A BOOLEAN DataItem.
+If true, like in python `json.dumps`, the
+    non-standard JSON number literals `NaN` and `Infinity` and `-Infinity` are allowed in the output.
+  ensure_ascii: A BOOLEAN DataItem.
+If `True`, the output will contain only
+    ASCII-range characters.
+If `False` (the default), non-ASCII code points in output JSON strings will use UTF-8 instead of JSON escape sequences.
+  max_depth: A present INT32 or INT64 DataItem.
+If the input contains nested
+    containers deeper than `max_depth`, the output is no longer guaranteed to match the input value, even if the input is valid JSON.
+This is mainly a safeguard to prevent unbounded memory usage on large inputs.

+Returns:
+  A DataSlice of STRING with the same shape and sparsity as `x`.</code></pre>

 ### `kd.json.to_json(x, /, *, indent=None, ensure_ascii=True, keys_attr='json_object_keys', values_attr='json_object_values', include_missing_values=True)` {#kd.json.to_json}
 Aliases: